 The four realms of faculty responsibility that are applicable for members of the department are: (1) teaching and mentoring students, (2) discovery of knowledge through discipline-guided inquiry, (3) extension and engagement with constituencies outside the university, and (4) service in professional societies and within the university itself.
-The assignment of percentages of effort for each responsibility will be made by the Department Head when a new faculty member is hired and outlined in a Statement of Mutual Expectations signed by the Department Head and faculty member.
+The assignment of percentages of effort for each responsibility will be made by the Department Head when a new faculty member is hired and outlined in a Statement of Faculty Responsibility signed by the Department Head and faculty member.
 The assignment percentages will be reviewed annually and adjusted if deemed necessary.

 3. General Standards

-3.1 Faculty performance will be evaluated in recognition of the weight of percentages assigned to each realm of responsibility on the Statement of Mutual Expectations.
+3.1 Faculty performance will be evaluated in recognition of the weight of percentages assigned to each realm of responsibility on the Statement of Faculty Responsibility.

 3.2 Evidence of good teaching must accompany each positive recommendation for promotion.
 Evidence of teaching productivity may include the number of courses taught, and development of innovative lectures, laboratory sessions, courses, electives, selectives and extracurricular activities that teach veterinary students.
 Assessment of these efforts by students and peers is essential and will be conducted using College of Veterinary Medicine procedures which were approved by the University Evaluation of Teaching Committee.
 Recognition of teaching excellence by students and peers is also part of the evaluation process.